-We’ve teamed up with Fish for Thought to add sustainable wild fish to our recipe boxes.
+We’ve teamed up with Fish for Thought to add sustainable wild fish to our range.
 A small, family-owned business at the very heart of the Cornish fishing industry, Fish for Thought are seafood fanatics, and absolutely committed to local sourcing.

 Together we are supporting local fishing communities, and delivering the tastiest fish with minimal impact to the marine environment.